officelifehq/docs/docs/documentation/operate/software.md

 ![files](./img/software-file.png)

 ::: tip Rules
-* There is no restriction on the size of the file you can upload.
+* There is no restriction regarding the size of the files you can upload.
 However, please, do not store huge files (over 1Gb).
-OfficeLife is not meant for that.
+OfficeLife is not meant for that and we will ask you politely to remove these files in case of abuse.
 :::